 Creative agencies may charge for their services with flat fees on a per project basis.
 Creative agencies may also choose to charge by billable hours, where everyone involved on projects has their own hourly rate.
 While fee-based projects may be more attractive to clients (because they’ll know immediately how their budget will be affected), billable hours eliminates the chances that the agency will underbid for a project.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your creative agency is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your creative agency is sued.
 There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements

 Certain state permits and licenses may be needed to operate a creative agency.
 Learn more about licensing requirements in your state by visiting SBA’s reference to state licenses and permits.